-As the site once again for USA Triathlon’s Rocky Mountain Regional Championship Special Qualifier, the Echo Triathlon places you head-to-head with the best competition in the region!
-The Echo Triathlon has become one of Utah’s largest events.
+The 2015 Echo Triathlon has become one of Utah’s largest events and traditionally sells out early.
 Combine the competition with warm July temperatures, a scenic ride in Utah’s unique Echo Canyon, and a run on the Historic Rail Trail and you have the perfect event for both seasoned athletes and beginners.
 Following the event enjoy hometown cooking and hospitality as the annual antique car cruise-in takes place in downtown Coalville, UT.

 6:00-8:00 pm: Packet Pick-up at Wasatch Running Center, 9000 South & State Street, Sandy, UT.